Rinderkm/CAS-Github-Project/Module 1 - Data Acquisition and Management/Readme.md

 ### CAS Applied Data Science Repository by Rinderkm

-This foler contains the course material of Module 1.
+This folder contains the course material of Module 1.
 Some of the material contains personal notes.